Keep the Trail Access info current...

 Hike contributed by Wayne Young

-Please note, as this is a return hike, the map and GPX file below only show half the hike.
+Please note, as this is a return hike, the map and GPX file below only show half the hike and are missing elevation data.

 Max elevation: 0 m